Cape Verde: What to do, where to go and things to see

 Things to do

 This cluster of islands is home to some of the most exciting water-based activities imaginable.
 You could come face-to-face with mantas, turtles and maybe even a shark if you’re brave enough.
-Scuba Team Cabo Verde offer diving trips into the cave that forms the Blue Eye (Buracona), as well as excursions to 19 different dive sites along the coast and even into an old shipwreck.
+Scuba Team Cabo Verde offers diving trips into the cave that forms the Blue Eye (Buracona), as well as excursions to 19 different dive sites along the coast and even into an old shipwreck.
 Or you could bathe yourself in the town of Pedra in Lume in Sal, which is famed for a volcanic crater filled with what is known as sea salt, and the perfect place to lay back and float on top of the water, the warm pools are even saltier than the Dead Sea.
 But if you’d prefer to keep your feet firmly on solid ground there’s still a whole host of activities for you including horseback riding along Santa Maria beach, riding quad bikes in the Sal desert and tasting the local culture at Funana Casa da Cultura.

 Food and Drink

 Cape Verde food is a tempting clash of cultures, with Portuguese, Creole and African influences on current culinary delights.
-The recent increase of tourists has meant a rise in a number of high quality restaurants opening in the area, so people can come along and enjoy fresh seafood, often caught and cooked on the same day.
+The recent increase of tourists has meant a rise in a number of high-quality restaurants opening in the area, so people can come along and enjoy fresh seafood, often caught and cooked on the same day.
 But if you’d prefer to partake in one of Cape Verde’s alcoholic beverages, there are several on offer.
 Aguardiente is a sweet sugar cane rum, or you could try the unique blend of coffee, cinnamon, fig leaf, peppermint and orange that makes up the drink known as San Antao.
 Perhaps you’d prefer to try Manecome a traditional wine, local to Fogo.
 Whatever culinary delights you decide to enjoy just remember it’s customary to give a 10% tip for good service.